Are you a Joann’s Fabric fanatic? Here are seven secrets to shopping there to maximize your savings!

 Jo-Ann’s has a bunch of programs you can sign up for that will give you a discount.
 I used to be a part of their student program, and I believe I got 10 or 15 percent off of all my purchases.
 I know they have a senior citizen discount program, a birthday club (I got a 20% off my entire purchase post card in the mail for that), and a teacher program.
 These may vary by store, so just talk with your local store to see if you qualify for anything!

 I just found out that Ibotta has Jo-Ann’s rebates!
 If you haven’t been using Ibotta, download it now.
 You get cash back for certain purchases.
-It’s typically just on groceries, but I just noticed that they have a rebated for $5 back if you spend $35.
+I’ve seen great rebates, such as 10% back for your whole purchase.
 It’s a free app for Android and iPhone devices.
+This can be used on top of all your other coupons, as the rebates are done after you’ve made your purchase.

 This is a great tip to know if you buy fabric a lot.
 Jo-Ann has something called a remnant section, where they sell very discounted cuts of fabric.
 These are usually the end (or remnant) of a ream of fabric, so it’s usually one yard or less.
 However, I’ve found that they always have popular fabric in that section that is perfect for different projects I am working on.
 My office/craft room is full of pieces of fabric I got in the remnant section.
 This fabric is super, super cheap, and I can’t help but stop and look through the bin whenever I’m there.
 In all the Jo-Ann’s stores I’ve been in, it’s next to the cut counter, but if you can’t find it, I’m sure an employee can help you out!